cybertraining-dsc/fa20-523-305/project/project.md

 ## 10. Classifier vs. Regressor

 While the output is continuous, there is an argument to use a categorical classifier model.
 For a specific plant, an optimal moisture range could be studied.
 For examples sake, the range could be 0.2-0.4 units.
 Then it would not matter if the soil is 0.2 or 0.3, both would be in the acceptable range.
-With this in mind, certain levels could be created to alert the farmer of which category they could be experienecing.
+With this in mind, certain levels could be created to alert the farmer of which category they could be experiencing.
 For example there might be five levels: too dry, acceptable dryness, optimal, acceptable wetness, and too wet.
 The training data could be adjusted to fit into these categories.

-Code to create a categorical variable for each of the depth measurments can be found in the section "Make Classifier Label" in the file: [ml_pipeline.ipynb](https://github.com/cybertraining-dsc/fa20-523-305/blob/master/project/code/ml_pipeline.ipynb).
+Code to create a categorical variable for each of the depth measurements can be found in the section "Make Classifier Label" in the file: [ml_pipeline.ipynb](https://github.com/cybertraining-dsc/fa20-523-305/blob/master/project/code/ml_pipeline.ipynb).

 In the end, the decision to not use classifier methods was made.
 After using a regressor, the output could be converted to a categorical feature if the user or application so desired this.
 As our output is continuous in nature, precision would be lost.